grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### forward_settings_to_plugins

-Set any additional plugins that will receive Azure settings via plugin context.
+Set plugins that will receive Azure settings via plugin context.

-By default this will always include all Grafana Labs owned Azure plugins, or those that make use of Azure settings (Azure Monitor, Azure Data Explorer, Prometheus, MSSQL).
+By default this will include all Grafana Labs owned Azure plugins, or those that make use of Azure settings (Azure Monitor, Azure Data Explorer, Prometheus, MSSQL).

 ## [auth.jwt]